IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 ### 2:3.Y1.1 Scope

-This transaction is used to pass a Provide Multimedia Report Bundle Request from a Report Creator to a Report Repository.
+This transaction is used to store multimedia report from a Report Creator to a Report Repository.

 ### 2:3.Y1.2 Actors Roles

-The roles in this transaction are defined in the following table and may be palyed by the actors shown here:
+The roles in this transaction are defined in the following table and may be played by the actors shown here:

 **Table 2:3.Y1.2-1: Actor Roles**